PREPARING AND COATING YOUR FLOOR WITH AN EPOXY FLOOR COATING THE RIGHT WAY

 7. When using the Ultra Military grade epoxy, Armor Chip or Armor Granite pour epoxy directly from bucket onto floor and squeegee out evenly with notched squeegee & then back roll over it with our supplied roller(s) for final spreading and smoothing.
 Optimal section size when using color flakes is a 4 foot wide strip unless you're using the spike soles in which case you can do a much wider strip.
 When doing the Primer for the Ultra Military System a roller is all that is needed to apply it.
 Same for the base coat and topcoat for the Armor II system.
 The reason being is that these coatings are thinner and can be applied using a roller pan and the supplied rollers.
 Each coating must be applied between 6 and 24 hours of the previous coating.

 Pot life is about 45 minutes which is more than double the time it should take you to do one section.
 So no need to panic or rush when doing the proper size batches.
 We would do about one gallon of mixed epoxy(Part A & Part B combined) for each person rolling.
 For larger garage floors there should be one person dedicated to just mixing and then he can disperse the mixed epoxy into each person's individual pail for application.
 If you get the epoxy on anything you don't want epoxied, wipe off immediately with some Xylene(Lowes), otherwise once dried you will have to grind it off.
-Purchase a set of spiked soles to do larger floor areas and make applying the chips easier.
-Spike soles are included in Armor Granite kits and the Military Ultra kits of 1500 sf and larger.
+All our Large Format and Flake Floor packages are supplied with Spike Soles.

 Here's a series of images sent in by a customer who came up with a simple but yet very effective way to spread the chips out evenly.
 As you can tell by the pictures he did a perfect job with the chips.
 This is how he told us he did it.